Form an LLC in Michigan 2026 | $299 Total | USLLCGlobal

 Annual statement$25/yearDue February 15

-Michigan's $25/year annual statement is one of the cheapest.
-Combined with no franchise tax and moderate income tax, excellent value for MI businesses.
+Michigan's $25/year annual statement is one of the cheapest in the country.
+Combined with no franchise tax and a moderate income tax, it's excellent value for MI businesses.
+Founders who want zero state income tax and no public owner register typically prefer a Wyoming LLC instead.

 Online filing3–7 business days$0